Keep your subscribers engaged by sending only emails they’re interested in

 6. Send emails according to subscribers' preferences

-As mentioned, we’ll add tags to your subscribers based on their chosen topics of interest.
-You can therefore use such tags to customize your email recipients.
+As mentioned, we’ll add Tags to your subscribers based on their chosen topics of interest.
+You can therefore use such Tags to send emails to just select groups of email recipients.

 Be sure to respect your subscribers’ email preferences when emailing them!
 Because if you send them emails they aren’t interested in, they might decide to unsubscribe. 🙁